SiliconLabsSoftware/matter_extension/README.md

 pip3 install python-dotenv
 ```

+> **Note:** Users may need to create a Python virtual environment before installing the required packages and running the scripts.

-The `sl_setup_env.py` script creates an `.env` file which contains all the relevant virtual environment paths to be used by `sl_create_new_app.py` and `sl_build.py` scripts.
-The file is not meant to be used directly and is mentioned here only for reference.
+The `sl_setup_env.py` script creates an `.env` file containing all relevant virtual environment paths used by the `sl_create_new_app.py` and `sl_build.py` scripts.
+This file is for internal use by the scripts and does not need to be edited directly.

 It will also create `environment_variables_vscode.txt`.
 This file can be referenced to add environment variables for VS Code-based builds.